-REPT function is used when you want to repeat a specified text for a certain number of times in both Excel & Google Sheet.
+In this lesson we will learn about the REPT function in Google Sheet.
+The REPT function is used when you want to repeat a specified text for a certain number of times.
 It returns a string that has the specified text repeat for the specified number of times.

 - text – the text to be repeated.
 You can specify this with the double quotes, or have it in a cell and use the cell reference.